nick-prater/newstead-pre-school/content/policies/managing_behaviours.md

 * When children behave in inconsiderate ways, we help them to understand the outcomes of their actions and support them in learning how to cope more appropriately.

-* We never send children out of the room by themselves, nor do we use a ‘naughty chair’ or a ‘time out’ strategy that excludes children from the group.
-We do have ‘time out’ with a member of staff to help the child reflect on their actions.
+* We never send children out of the room by themselves.

 * We never use physical or corporal punishment, such as smacking or shaking.
 Children are never threatened with these.